 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"

-Now we can install Nodejs, Python2, and JDK using Chocolaty.
-This can be done using below command.
+Now we need to install Nodejs, Python2, and JDK using Chocolaty.
+This can be done using the below command.

 choco install -y nodejs.install python2 jdk8

 Android studio needs to be installed for working with React Native development.
-We can easily download it from
+We can easily download and install it from the URL below.

 Android Studio installs the latest Android SDK by default.
-Building a React Native app with native code, however, requires the Android 8.0 (Oreo) SDK in particular.
+However, building a React Native app with native code requires the Android 11.0 (R) SDK in particular.
 Additional Android SDKs can be installed through the SDK Manager in Android Studio.

 SDK manager -> SDK platforms

 then check the box next to “Show Package Details” in the bottom right corner.
-Look for and expand the Android 8.0 (Oreo) entry, then make sure the following items are all checked:
+Look for and expand the Android 11.0 (R) entry, then make sure the following items are all checked:

 - Android SDK Platform 26